8 Best Acoustic Guitar Reviews – Diamonds in the Rough

 Finish and Aesthetics

-While ideally, we should be buying instruments primarily for their sound, as human beings, we are often easily lured in good aesthetics.
-Still, this does not mean that you ought to not consider the overall look of your guitar, because getting a guitar that's nice to look at will impact your overall enjoyment of the instrument, resulting in more inspired playing and practice.
-Keep in mind that if you want to keep the finish shiny and looking fresh, you'll need to properly clean your guitar regularly.
+While ideally, we should be buying instruments primarily for their sound, as human beings, we are often easily lured by good aesthetics.
+Still, this does not mean that you ought not to consider the overall look of your guitar because getting a guitar that’s nice to look at will impact your enjoyment of the instrument, resulting in more inspired playing, practice, and overall musical journey.
+Keep in mind that if you want to keep the finish shiny and looking fresh, you’ll need to properly clean your guitar regularly.

-Students of the guitar have special needs, their limited budget must afford them an acoustic guitar that's easy to play, inspiring to look at and good sounding.
-It can either be a steel string acoustic, or a classical guitar.
-But it's definitely not good to start a beginner with a Square Neck Resonator.
-For a more in depth look at this topic, check out our Guide to Beginner Acoustic Guitars.
+Students of the guitar have special needs; their limited budget must afford them an acoustic guitar that’s easy to play, inspiring to look at, and good sounding.
+It can either be a steel string acoustic guitar or a classical guitar.
+But it’s definitely not good to start a beginner with a Square Neck Resonator.
+For a more in-depth look at this topic, check out our Guide to Beginner Acoustic Guitars.

-We started by having an extensive survey of the acoustic guitar landscape and we ended up with 74 acoustic guitars being placed on our short-list to rate - you can see the list in the Music Gear Database.
-This entailed the gathering of relevant reviews and ratings data of over 23,500 sources, all of which were processed via the Gearank Algorithm to produce our rating scores out of 100 you see above.
+We started by having an extensive survey of the acoustic guitar landscape, and we ended up with 89 acoustic guitars being placed on our short list to rate.
+This entailed the gathering of relevant reviews and ratings data from over 25,600 sources, all of which were processed via the Gearank Algorithm to produce our rating scores out of the 100 you see above.
 Finally, we selected the highest rated options to recommend within each price bracket.

 For more information about our methods see How Gearank Works.